 I have been using the Vargo Titanium Triad multifuel stove on my long-distance walks for over two years now.
-It was the only stove I took with me on my 1,200 mile Lands End to John O’Groats and 3 Peaks walk in 2019, so I have thoroughly tested it!
+It was the only stove I took with me on my 1,200 mile Lands End to John O’Groats and 3 Peaks walk in 2019.
+And in 2020 on my 1100 mile Dover to Cape Wrath walk so I have thoroughly tested it!
 This review is entirely based on my own opinion.
 I bought the stove myself and have not received any payment or incentive for the review.

 The Vargo Titanium Triad multifuel stove weighs just 30g and it is tiny.
 It folds up and fits neatly into my Evernew 900ml pan when not in use and there’s plenty of room to spare.
 It’s made from titanium so it is strong, light weight and will last well.